On the enhancement of boundary layer skin friction by turbulence: an angular momentum approach: Transitional and turbulent boundary layers

 Aside from the collapse of the three datasets, the most striking feature of Figure \ref{fig:Turbulent decomposition theta} is that the torque from the Reynolds stress integral is the dominant term.
 In fact, when normalized by the skin friction torque, the Reynolds stress integral is approximately $1$ throughout the fully turbulent regime.
 This means that the rest of the terms participating the AMI equation approximately cancel, leaving the skin friction as equal to the integral of the Reynolds stresses alone.
 This occurs for $\ell \sim \theta$, but not other choices.
 This observation may be restated as,

 where $u_* = \sqrt{\tau_w/\rho}$ is the friction velocity, and the constant $4.54$ enters this expression through the skin friction of a Blasius boundary layer, Eqs. \eqref{ell-constraint} and \eqref{ell-choice}.The approximate equality with the Blasius friction coefficient seems to be pure coincidence, seeing as that constant is determined from laminar boundary layer theory with no apparent connection to turbulent boundary layer dynamics.
 However, the fact that the integral of the Reynolds stress, $\int_0^\infty -\overline{u^\prime v^\prime} dy$, apparently scales with $u_*^2 \theta$ may have more significance.
+This behavior is observed for all three transitional BL simulations considered, and so it appears to be independent of the type of transition scenario (natural vs. bypass).

-This behavior is independent of the type of transition scenario, but is not recovered when recycled turbulent boundary layers are considered \citep{Sillero2013a} as shown in Figure \ref{fig:Turbulent decomposition Sillero}.
-Curiously, the results of AMI analysis appear more sensitive to the artificial inflow condition of a recycled boundary layer than on the details of the transition to turbulence from a laminar boundary layer.
-Note that to compute the AMI terms for the Sillero boundary layer, a reformulation of the streamwise growth term was necessary and is discussed in Appendix \ref{appB}, along with further comments about the trends on this dataset.
+The AMI equation results for the turbulent boundary layer DNS of \citet{Sillero2013a} are shown in Figure \ref{fig:Turbulent decomposition Sillero}.
+This simulation used a recycling-rescaling procedure for the inlet rather than including the transitional region within the computational domain, enabling them to reach higher Reynolds numbers.
+Each term in the AMI equation with $\ell \sim \theta$, normalized by $C_f/2$, is qualitatively similar to the results of the transitional datasets.
+However, some small discrepancies are noticeable; for example, the normalized Reynolds stress integral slightly exceeds unity.
+Possible explanations for this observation are discussed in Appendix \ref{appB}, where more specific details regarding the calculations for this dataset are given.
+Note that to compute the AMI terms for the Sillero boundary layer, a reformulation of the streamwise growth term was necessary.

 One possible explanation for the scaling of the Reynolds stress integral with the friction velocity and momentum thickness is self-similarity of the Reynolds stress profile, $\overline{u^\prime v^\prime} = u_*^2 f(y/\theta)$.
 However, Figure \ref{fig:Reynolds stress integrand} shows that this is only approximately true.
 Reynolds stress profiles from the fully turbulent region of the Wu transitional boundary layer dataset are plotted against $y / \ell$ with $\ell = 4.54 \theta$.
 As expected, the near-wall peak in Reynolds stress grows and approaches the wall as $Re_\theta$ is increased.
 This near-wall increase is counteracted by a reduction in the value of the integrand for larger $y/\ell(\theta)$ values such that the total integral remains approximately constant.
 This trend is found to some extent in the JHTDB bypass case, but is not as pronounced due to the shorter $Re_\theta$ extent.
 Thus, the Reynolds stress profiles are not self-similiar, and the authors are not aware of any simple theoretical reasoning for why their integral remains a constant fraction of the skin friction coefficient, and why this constant is related to laminar boundary layer properties.